Derived categories of Grassmannians over integers and modular representation theory: Introduction

 \begin{theo} (\cite{Kap}) Suppose that $K$ is a field of characteristic zero.
 Then the category $D^b(X)$ has full strong exceptional collection $\{S_{\lambda}(\cF)\}_{\lambda\in\cP(n-k,k)}.$ Its right dual exceptional collection is $\{S_{\mu}(\cQ)[-|\mu|]\}_{\mu\in\cP(k,n-k)}.$ It is also strong.\end{theo}

 Here $S_{\lambda}$ denotes the Schur functor associated to $\lambda.$

 In this paper we consider the "universal case" $K=\Z.$ We construct a semi-orthogonal decomposition of $D^b(X),$ with all components having full exceptional collections, and describe the dual decomposition.
-Moreover, we construct a tilting bundle with nice properties of its endomorphism algebra..
-Our results are closely related to the paper \cite{BLVdB}.
+Moreover, we construct a tilting bundle with nice properties of its endomorphism algebra.